YOU Get the Credit - NEC Coop

 Each year, the NEC Board of Directors decide on whether to retire capital credits based on the financial health of the cooperative.
 During some years, the co-op may experience high growth in the number of new accounts, or severe storms may result in the need to spend additional funds to repair lines.
 These and other events might increase costs and decrease member equity, causing the board not to retire capital credits.
 For this reason, NEC Energy’s ability to retire capital credits reflects the cooperative’s strength and financial stability.
 The board alone decides whether to retire capital credits.
 NEC has retired capital credits every year since 2006, when NEC Co-op Energy first began.

-NEC Co-op Energy members can expect to see Capital Credits reflected on their bills now and throughout the first quarter of 2020.
+Electricity provider in Texas, NEC Co-op Energy members can expect to see Capital Credits reflected on their bills now and throughout the first quarter of 2020.
 Still have questions?
 The Frequently Asked Questions (FAQs) below provides more information.

 WHERE DOES THE MONEY COME FROM?